Oliena

-Oliena (/it/ /it/; Ulìana /sc/) is a commune in the province of Nuoro, Sardinia, Italy.
+Oliena (/it/ /it/; Ulìana /sc/) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 120 km north of Cagliari and about 10 km northeast of Nuoro.
+It has 6,405 inhabitants.

 History

 The territory of Oliena has been inhabited since the Palaeolithic Era until today.

 The first proofs about the above-mentioned presences have been found inside the Grotta Corbeddu.
 The Nuragic civilization featured at least 54 villages, 30 nuraghes, sepulchres, buildings with a likely sacred destination were calculated.

 As part of the medieval Giudicato of Torres, Oliena was one of the curatorie of Posada.
 Later it was held by the Republic of Pisa.

 During the war between the Aragonese and the Giudicato of Arborea, the commune was occupied by Eleanor of Arborea's troops.
 The village, developed in medieval times, at the foot of a castle remembered in toponomy, remained to Arborea until its fall.

 Oliena was passed to the Carrozs family, and later annexed to the marquisate of Quirra, as a feudal state of the Carrozs, and then of the Osorios family, who held it until 1839.